 Lecturer in the Practice of Management

-Maureen Burke has over 20 years' experience in entrepreneurship and finance.
+Maureen Burke has over 25 years' experience in entrepreneurship and finance.
 She began her career at Merrill Lynch and Cantor Fitzgerald as an underwriter and trader in Municipal Bond Finance.
-After nine years, she left Wall Street to pursue an MBA in finance from the Yale School of Management.
-Since graduating from SOM in 1997, her focus has been advising entrepreneurs and technology-based start-up companies.
+She left Wall Street to pursue an MBA in finance from the Yale School of Management.
+Since graduating from SOM, her focus has been advising entrepreneurs and technology-based start-up companies.
 She has consulted to and written business plans for a variety of entrepreneurs in emerging technology companies covering industries such as biotechnology, environmental technologies, and medical devices.
-Clients include Johnson & Johnson Development Corporation, the Cleantech Venture Network, Conti Enterprises Inc, and Keren Pharmaceuticals.
+Past clients include Johnson & Johnson Development Corporation, the Cleantech Venture Network, Conti Enterprises Inc, and Keren Pharmaceuticals.

-Maureen is a lecturer at the Yale School of Forestry and Environmental Studies.
-There she teaches an Entrepreneurial Business Plan class and project-based clinic in which students do financial analysis of environmental decisions faced by for-profit and nonprofit organizations.
+Maureen is also a lecturer at the Yale School of Forestry and Environmental Studies.
+There she teaches Entrepreneurial Business Planning, as well as a project-based consulting clinic in which students work with companies on a variety of issues at the intersection of business and the environment.
+She also teaches a course on basic accounting and financial concepts.